2023 Chicago train crash

 On November 16, 2023, a Chicago Transit Authority (CTA) passenger train collided with maintenance equipment north of Howard station, injuring 16 people.

 Accident

 CCTV footage released by Chicago Transit Authority, showing multiple camera views during the crash.
+The snow removal vehicle appears in the lower shot at the 0:49 mark.

 At 10:39 a.m. local time (07:50 UTC) on November 16, 2023, a Yellow Line passenger train, carrying 30 passengers and 1 operator, approaching its terminal at Howard station at 26.9 mph collided with stopped snow-removal equipment, carrying 6 employees, on the southern track.
 The front car of the two-car train was partially crushed and derailed.
 Fifteen ambulances responded to the scene.
 Of the 37 people aboard both vehicles, 16 were injured, 3 of which were in critical condition.

 Service on the Yellow Line was discontinued pending an investigation.

 Train

 Footage from investigators show that the train involved in the accident was one 5000-series pair, cars 5599 and 5600, and the maintenance vehicle was a Niigata Transys-built diesel snow removal vehicle numbered S-500.